lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A location card represents a place (that is a building, a city, or a designated gathering place) that a Methuselah or their minions control.
 A location card stays in play and may be used repeatedly, even on the turn it is played.
-Some game effects can burn them.
+Some game effects can burn them, others can change their controller.
+When the controller of a location changes, if the location was on another controlled card, it is moved onto an appropriate card controlled by the new controller of the location.
+It is burned if there is no appropriate target.

 <img src="https://static.krcg.org/card/labyrinththe.jpg" width="150">